PostHog/posthog.com/contents/blog/how-to-create-personas.md

 Below are three examples of what user personas could look like for different companies:

-1. **Vercel**'s primary user persona are front-end developers who want simple solutions to deploying and hosting apps.
+1. **Vercel**'s primary user persona is a front-end developer who wants simple solutions to deploying and hosting apps.

 ![Vercel user persona](../images/blog/how-to-create-personas/vercel-persona.png)

-2. **Github's**'s primary user persona are software engineers who want an easy way to maintain and collaborate on code.
+2. **Github's**'s primary user persona is a software engineer who wants an easy way to maintain and collaborate on code.

 ![Github user persona](../images/blog/how-to-create-personas/github-persona.png)

-3. **Asana's**'s primary user persona are project managers who want track tasks and deliver successful projects.
+3. **Asana's**'s primary user persona is a project manager who wants to track tasks and deliver successful projects.

 ![Asana user persona](../images/blog/how-to-create-personas/asana-persona.png)